PrestaShopCorp/docs.cloud.prestashop.com/docs/src/5-prestashop-billing/5-use-cases/4-charge-at-term/README.md

 :::

 :::tip
-If you're looking for getting the date of the next invoice it's useful to listen to [webhooks](../../6-references/1-webhook/README.md#subscription).
+To get the date of the next invoice please refer to the [webhooks documentation](../../6-references/1-webhook/README.md#subscription).
 :::

 :::tip Note